ziadelsayedx/EgyBooks/README.md

-# EgyBooks - Online Web Library
+# EgyBooks - Online Library Management System

 EgyBooks is a comprehensive web application for managing a digital library, built with Django backend.
 The application allows users to browse, purchase, borrow, and manage books with server-side data management.